Suicide bombers kill at least 26 across north Nigeria

 On Monday, defense spokesman Major-General Chris Olukolade said air strikes were under way on Boko Haram targets in the Borno state towns of Gwoza, where the group first declared an Islamic state, and Bama and Sambisa.

-Additional reporting by Ardo Abdallah in Bauchi, Felix Onuah and Abuja and Tim Cocks in Lagos; Writing by Tim Cocks; Editing by Robin Pomeroy
+Additional reporting by Ardo Abdallah in Bauchi, Felix Onuah and Abuja, Tim Cocks in Lagos and Madjiasra Nako in N'Djamena; Writing by Tim Cocks and Joe Bavier; Editing by Robin Pomeroy and Catherine Evans